Back to Dyson Guides

 Inspect Airflow Obstructions

 Check intake vents, rear grilles, and outlet paths for dust, lint, or nearby objects restricting airflow.
 Even partial blockage can trap heat and trigger H2 protection.
-Move the purifier away from walls, curtains, and furniture to ensure clear circulation around all sides during heating operation.
+Move the purifier away from walls, curtains, and furniture to make sure clear circulation around all sides during heating operation.

 3